 - Various online channels share product details, reviews, and conduct promotion activities in order to increase product sales through higher and better visibility, and reach out to a larger potential customer base.
 Many E-commerce websites are focusing on offering products on EMI and No-cost EMI basis to increase revenue and expand customer base.

 - E-payments help overcome the complicated and extremely costly process of physically collecting cash payments for a product purchased or sold online.
 According to a report published by the World Bank, formal banking reaches around 40% of the population on average in emerging markets, as compared to 90% penetration rate for smartphones offering payment options via mobiles (m-payments).
 This allows easy access to markets and is beneficial to both, consumers and merchants, who would have previously been unable to engage in E-commerce and would not qualify for such services.

-- Mobile ecommerce sales are projected to make up to 63.5% of total ecommerce sales this year
+- Mobile eCommerce sale predicted to make up to 63.5% of total eCommerce sales in year 2019

 - Global mobile E-commerce revenue accounted for US$ 669 Billion in 2018